Tailhook started in 05 SEP 91. Let's back up a bit and set the stage.

 There were some in the culture who couldn't stand that.
 They were looking, begging, hoping for any chance to humble those they despised.
 At the end of DESERT STORM, they also wanted the military's budget funds - and they had agendas to push with a reckless impatience.

-Entire books have been written about Tailhook; the tale of cowardice and abandonment is still amazing to behold.
+Entire books have been written about Tailhook; a tale of cowardice and abandonment still amazing to behold.
 By order, squadron patches were changed for even non-tailhook squadrons, Trader Johns became off limits - the CO of the Blue Angles fed to the wolves - Admiral Arthur thrown in the volcano, and even worse; scores of innocent junior officers were threatened, smeared, and had their careers destroyed.

 Never in my life did I ever see a case where "May a hundred innocent be killed to prevent one guilty from going free" became more an official policy by small men with great power and unchecked cowardice than I did in the immediate post Tailhook 91 Navy.